jl2035/moodle_mod_mootyper/README.txt

 a moodle extension, that adds the 'typing instructor' functionallity to Moodle.
 The plugin url is: https://moodle.org/plugins/view.php?plugin=mod_mootyper

-MooTyper is a free software just like Moodle.
+MooTyper is a free software, the same as Moodle.

 1. REQUIREMENTS